Maintaining Confidentiality of Student Disability Information

 We recognize that disclosures of information are generally inadvertent.
 For this reason, a high level of vigilance to avoid unintentional but inappropriate disclosure of disability information must be maintained.
 Please contact Student Affairs if there are any questions, issues, or concerns regarding maintaining confidentiality of information.

-Disability Services offers the following guidelines for faculty, staff, and administrators to ensure that confidential student information is kept secure:
+Access Services offers the following guidelines for faculty, staff, and administrators to ensure that confidential student information is kept secure:

 - All information that a student shares with a faculty member is to be used specifically for arranging reasonable accommodations for the course of study.